 7 different shapes and what to look out for when drawing them

-Before we take a closer look at the various lip shapes together, I would recommend that everyone first familiarize themselves with the basics of drawing a mouth.
-This will make it much easier to draw the different lip shapes realistically.
+Before we take a closer look at the various lip shapes, I would recommend that everyone first familiarize themselves with the basics of drawing a mouth.
+This will make it much easier to draw the lip shapes realistically.

-To draw different lip shapes, we can make use of the basic structure consisting of 3 circles from our mouth drawing tutorial.
+To draw different lip shapes, you can make use of the basic structure consisting of 3 circles from the mouth drawing tutorial.

-It is now important that we take a closer look at various features and capture them in the sketch:
+It is important that you take a closer look at various features (ideally from a reference) and capture them in a sketch:

-The following describes features of different lip shapes and what we should pay attention to when drawing them.
-We can also recombine the features of the different examples to create completely new lip shapes.
+The following describes the features of different lip shapes and what you should pay attention to when drawing them.
+You can also recombine the features of the different examples to create completely new lip shapes.
 There are so many different lip shapes that you can’t really go wrong.

-With full lips, the upper and bottom lips are the same in size and volume.
-We can enhance this volume by drawing a shadow under the bottom lip.
-Depending on the amount of volume, we should draw the shadow darker or lighter.
+With plump lips, the upper and bottom lips are the same in size and volume.
+You can enhance this volume by drawing a shadow below the bottom lip.
+Depending on the amount of volume, you should draw the shadow darker or lighter.

-If the lips are particularly full, a shadow will also form above the upper lip.
-However, we should keep this lighter compared to the one under the bottom lip, otherwise the shadow can quickly look like a mustache.
+If the lips are particularly fplump or ull, a shadow will also form above the upper lip.
+However, keep this one lighter compared to the one below the bottom lip, otherwise, the shadow can quickly look like a mustache.

 With thin lips, the upper lip usually appears even thinner than the bottom lip.
-However, the center of the upper lip does have some volume, only the sides towards the corners of the mouth run very close along the edge of the lip.
+However, the center of the upper lip still does have some volume, but the sides towards the corners of the mouth run very close along the edge of the lip.

 In addition, there is a tilt to the upper lip, which creates a slight shadow across it.
-So when drawing, we should always draw the entire upper lip of thin lips slightly darker than the bottom lip.
+So when drawing thin lips, always draw the entire upper lip of thin lips slightly darker than the bottom lip.

 With this lip shape, the bottom lip is significantly larger than the upper lip.
-The drawing approach is therefore very similar to that of narrow lips: Here, too, we should draw the upper lip much darker compared to the bottom lip.
+You can approach these lips similar to narrow lips: Here, too, you should draw the upper lip much darker compared to the bottom lip.

-The bottom lip, on the other hand, we can add soft shadows that fade out softly, giving the lip a gentle curve.
+For the bottom lip, on the other hand, add shadows that fade out softly, giving the lip a gentle curve.

 With this lip shape, the difference is usually not quite as serious as with the heavy bottom lip.
 There can be several reasons for a heavy upper lip and it can actually be beneficial to know these reasons when drawing.

-If the upper front teeth are protruding, causing the upper lip to protrude, we should shade the bottom lip a little more because the upper lip will protrude slightly and cast a shadow down on it.
+If the upper front teeth are protruding and cause the upper lip to protrude, add slightly darker shadows to the top of the bottom lip.
+This is because the protruding upper lip casts a shadow down on it.